A new way to look at crochet produce bags. A crochet market bag with a vintage stitch and modern aesthetic!

 R6-11: ch 2, dc in each st around, sl st (108)

-R13: ch 6, sk first dc and ch 1 and make x stitch in next dc, make 34 more x sts, make half an x st in last dc (35 ½ x sts)
+R13: ch 6, sk first dc and ch 1 of the previous round, and make x stitch in next dc, make 34 more x sts, make half an x st in last dc, sl st in 4th ch (35 ½ x sts)

 R14-24: repeat rounds 12 and 13